marigold-dev/training-dapp-1/README.md

    Every contract has to follow these rules :

    - At least one entrypoint, annotated with **@entry** , with a mandatory signature taking 2 arguments **\*(parameter, storage)** and a return type.
-An entrypoint is function that is exposed as an external API.
+An entrypoint is a function that is exposed as an external API.
      - **parameter**: the entrypoint parameter.
 Mandatory and can be of any type.
 For example: an (ignored) variable starting with`_` here, and of type `unit` (the type void on Ligo).
      - **storage**: the on-chain storage.
 Mandatory and can be of any type.
 For example, here we use the type `unit`.
-It is recommended to add an `export` keyword before the type definition as it is a good practice to export it when you require to write unit tests from another Ligo file.
+It is recommended to add an `export` keyword before the type definition as it is a good practice to export it when you are required to write unit tests from another Ligo file.
      - **return\_**: a mandatory pair of list of `operation` and the storage type (defined earlier).
 Return type naming is free but don't use an existing keyword like **return**.

    [Have a look on the Entrypoints contracts documentation](/smart-contracts/entrypoints)>